Trump’s Asia trip: Stops in Japan, China and beyond

 Trump also participated in bilateral meetings with Moon on Tuesday and went to a state dinner.

-On Wednesday, Trump delivered a speech at the National Assembly in Seoul during which he told North Korea, “Do not underestimate us.”
+On Wednesday, Trump delivered a speech at the National Assembly in Seoul during which he told North Korea to “not underestimate us.”

 A surprise trip to the Demilitarized Zone, which has separated the North and South for decades, was scrapped due to weather.